wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_txpool_besuStatistics.md

 ---
-title: etc:txpool_besuStatistics \[POST\]
+title: etc:txpool_besuStatistics - Ethereum Classic
-description: Lists statistics about the node transaction pool.
+description: Example code for the etc:txpool_besuStatistics json-rpc method. Сomplete guide on how to use etc:txpool_besuStatistics json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters